ramsai22/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 # Name:paida ram sai
 # Reg no: 212223110034
-# Uploading temperature sensor data in Thing Speak cloud
+# EXP NO 3-Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.